Cristian5tarellas/Wargames/Leviathan/Levels/Leviathan5.md

 leviathan5@gibson:~$ ./leviathan5
 Cannot find /tmp/file.log
 ```
+Once the binary is executed, the file is automatically removed:

-Lets trace the library calls to observe how the binary works without and with file:
+Let’s trace the library calls using ltrace to better understand what the binary does in both cases.

-- without file:
+❌ Case 1: When /tmp/file.log does not exist

 ```bash
 leviathan5@gibson:~$ ltrace ./leviathan5
 __libc_start_main(0x804910d, 1, 0xffffd384, 0 <unfinished ...>